-Types of Nursing School Programs and Completion Times
+Nursing School Completion Times

 Students can begin practicing as nurses following a 1-year vocational nursing program, while registered nurse licensure generally requires at least two years of nursing school.
 However, the full educational course leading to a doctorate in nursing can take eight years or more.
-The most popular nursing school programs are a 2-year associate's degree in nursing and a 4-year Bachelor of Science in Nursing.
+The most popular nursing school programs are a 2-year associate's degree in nursing and a 4-year Bachelor of Science in Nursing degree.

 Licensed Practical Nurse Programs

 Licensed practical nurses (LPNs), sometimes known as licensed vocational nurses (LVNs), assist registered nurses and provide basic patient care.
 Nursing school programs for LPNs are typically one year long and involve classroom work as well as supervised clinical experience.
 LPN program graduates are able to take the NCLEX-PN exam, which grants the graduate the LPN license.
 Typical training for a licensed practical nursing program includes courses such as basic nursing, first aid, intro to pharmacology, geriatric care and psych care.